mia-nygren/model-viewer-demo/README.md

 # 3D model-viewer Demo

-This is a simple demo that make use of Angular, TypeScript, and the model-viewer web component.
+This is a simple demo that make use of Angular, TypeScript, and &lt;model-viewer&gt; (a google web component).

 ## Development
 This project used [angular-sass-webpack boilerplate](https://github.com/thamsrang/angular7-sass-webpack4) as a starting point.